CharliePoole/statiq-site/input/technical/the-death-of-nunit-will-it-be-ice.md

 Gunjan and Swimmy:

 My blog is not a convenient place to provide general help or to discuss things other than the blog posts themselves.
 Please try the nunit-user mailing list or the help forum on sourceforge.
 Either one will get you the same help, so just pick the format you prefer.

-Charlie
 >Charlie, Sunday, July 2, 2006

 ---

 samad: I suggest you look at the documentation and ask some specific questions on the nunit-users mailing list, rather than here.
-You can subscribe to the list at http://lists.sourceforge.net/lists/listinfo/nunit-users.
+You can subscribe to the list on sourceforge.
 If you would like advice about the suitability of NUnit for your use, you should tell us there what you want to use it for.
 >Charlie, Monday, August 7, 2006

 ---